Key Takeaways

 Following are the requirements to set up Shopify Collective in your store.

-3. Shopify Payments must be enabled for your store to access collective.
+• Shopify Payments must be enabled for your store to access Collective.

-Moreover, if you want to become a supplier, one more criterion needs to be fulfilled and that is you must be active on the Shop App and follow the Shop merchant guidelines.
+For suppliers, you must still be active on the Shop App and follow the Shop merchant guidelines.

 Pricing for Shopify Collective